3liz/lizmap-documentation/source/publish/lizmap_plugin/edition.rst

 Use a specific destination folder
 _________________________________

-Since Lizmap 3.2, you can override the default destination folder ``media/upload/PROJECT_NAME/LAYER_NAME/FIELD_NAME/FILE_NAME.EXT`` by manually setting the path where to store the media, relatively to the project.
+Since |lizmap_3_2|, you can override the default destination folder ``media/upload/PROJECT_NAME/LAYER_NAME/FIELD_NAME/FILE_NAME.EXT`` by manually setting the path where to store the media, relatively to the project.
 To do so, you must use the **External resource** field edit widget, and configure it with:

 * a **Default path** written relative to the project.
 For example ``../media/images/`` if you want to store this field files in a folder media situated alongside the project folder.
 You can also choose set a path inside the project media folder.
 For example ``media/my_target_folder/``.
 * chek the **Relative path** checkbox, with the default **Relative to project path** option